When I talk about environmentally and socially responsible practices in child-rearing, most parents would think about reusable diapers.

 The Best Eco-friendly and Biodegradable Nappy Brands for Babies

-I’ve come up with seven eco-friendly diaper brands for babies that are safe for them as well for the natural environment.
+I’ve come up with a list of the best eco-friendly diaper brands for babies that are safe for them as well for the natural environment.

 The eco-friendly diaper brand Happy Little Campers, is a sister company of Veeda, which is popular for its feminine care line.
 According to their website, all of their nappies and baby wipes are made from 100% soothing, non-GMO, hypoallergenic cotton.